stsewd/stsewd.github.io/posts/read-the-docs.rst

    man ls

-But not only commands have man pages, it also includes documentation of the format used in some configuration files.
-Kernel functions, libraries (usually the ones used in C).
+But not only commands have man pages, it also includes documentation of the format used in some configuration files, kernel functions, libraries (usually the ones used in C).

 How to access to those man pages?
 Each man page belongs to a section,